carbon-wetto/Ai---Governance---Charter/README.md

 - Systems must promote collective good, not individual dominance.
 - Ethical design requires blending technology, psychology, sociology, and political insight.

+## Intent Statement

+This charter is offered freely as a contribution to global ethical dialogue.
+It is not a commercial product, political instrument, or proprietary framework.
+Its purpose is to support transparency, safety, and collective responsibility in the development of advanced AI systems.

 **This document is intentionally unlicensed.
 No ownership is claimed.
 It may be read, shared, or referenced freely for ethical and educational purposes.**